afrazhaq/AI-393-Spring-2021/README.md

 ```py
 train,test = train_test_split(train,test_size = 0.25)
 ```
-at this parameter we just split our data to train it seperately which guide us to **cross-validation** to split data.
+at this parameter we just split our data to train it seperately which guide us to **Cross-Validation** to split data.

 ## Short Description About Techniques ##
-we using the 5 techniques to improve the training of our model and make it produce the more better results further **(svm,knn,neural,linear regression,convo)** by usig these 5 techniques our understanding is much more improve rearding how can we train our model in way that produce more accurate resutlts.
+we have implemented 5 techniques to improve the training of our model and produce better results **(svm,knn,neural,linear regression,convo)** by usig these 5 techniques our understanding is much more improve rearding how can we train our model in way that produce more accurate resutlts.

 okay so first we use the svm which give us the maximum accuracy about 40.6% which is in our first try it's not so bad but after then we applied on it the linear regression which give us about 51.6%.